 The Peoples’ Kitchen at The Sumac Centre is normally held on Saturday evenings but check the Facebook Group before to make sure.
 All meals are vegan & very low cost.
 The Sumac is linked to Veggies Catering Campaign who have been national trailblazers in vegetarianism then veganism since 1984.
-Find them at 245 Gladstone Street, Forest Fields, Nottingham NG7 6HX.
-The inside of the centre is not wheelchair accessible & there are a number of steps leading up to the front door.
+Main entrance (not wheelchair accessible, has many steps) 245 Gladstone Street, Forest Fields, Nottingham NG7 6HX.
+Accessible entrance on 73 Beech Avenue.

 Super Kitchens at various venues across Nottinghamshire, safely use surplus food to provide environmentally-friendly, freshly-made ‘one menu’ meals at fair prices.
 People eat socially, enjoying nutritious food that would otherwise go to waste.
 Costs vary but are generally low.
 Style, food types & access levels vary too but the shared ideal is to welcome all.
 Click on the link for more info.